gaheldev/godot-version-manager/README.md

 # ✨ Features

 * download any release of Godot > 3.0 from the command line
-* use a Godot version per project and track it with git
+* define a Godot version for your project and track it with git
+* seamlessly download and run the correct Godot version accross projects and git commits
 * set a system's default version of Godot, with desktop shortcut
 * autocompletion
 * interactive prompt
+* colors ❇️

 <br/>